DrayerSivertsen/CourseNotes/os/proc.md

 includes multiple queues with levels, depending on the amount of CPU runtime it will switch the level of the queue this adjusts the priority

 Beginning of chapter 5 is what has been shown

+# Midterm 1

+process tree logic is the same as 360 file tree structures

+## kfork()

+* create a new process
+* initalize the process

+if running->child == 0
+// the parent has no child yet

+running->child = p

+else

+  q = running->child
+  while q->sibling
+    q = q->sibling

+  put b at the end of the linked list

+### Zombie disposal
+parent has to find the zombie and release the zombie back to free list

+### wait.c
+ksleep - process go to sleep on even, once sleeping you are not runable, can put into sleep list

+kwakeup - go to sleep list and see if there are any processes registered to an event that can be woken up

+P1 cannot sleep by command, other process can go to sleep

+### Commands
+exit produces zombie accompanied by exit code sleep adds to sleep list with event code ps prints the statuses of all the processes wakeup must wakeup process that slept on the same value, MUST correspond to sleep value, slept process returns back to ready queue

+Note: In real linux sleep and wake commands are internal to kernel

+When a process dies you must wakeup the parent

+### kbd.c
+press and release of key generates an interrupt

+when several processes share the same input device it causes chaos the solution is to put one process in the forground to handle the input device (keep one process active for input device)

+in our program P1 always gets the input from the keyboard

+real solution is to loop the processes on the same sleep code while data == 0 then have a dedicated process to handle the input to avoid confusion

+if child pointer is null return -1 for error if there is a child then go search for child in child list if a zombie is found then it needs to be handled (get pid put zombie back to free list) if no zombie go back to sleep

+Want to sleep on something fixed (such as the address) address is fixed whereas in linux pid and ppid change dynamically

+the running->parent value wont change and the sibling and child will know about it